Kyle MacLachlan: 2010s

 In 2010, after four years of playing Orson Hodge, MacLachlan decided to leave Desperate Housewives as he found the commute from his home in New York City to the set in Los Angeles increasingly difficult since becoming a father in 2008.
 However, he returned as a guest star in 2012 for season eight, the final season of Desperate Housewives.
 He also guest starred as George "The Captain" Van Smoot in seasons six, eight and nine of How I Met Your Mother, from 2010 until 2014.
 He would reprise the role in the first season of the spinoff How I Met Your Father in 2022.

 From 2011 to 2018, he played the role of Mayor of Portland, Oregon, in the IFC comedy Portlandia.
 In 2013 and 2014 he appeared as prosecutor Josh Perotti in four episodes of The Good Wife.
 In 2014 and 2015 he appeared in the Marvel Cinematic Universe television series Agents of S.H.I.E.L.D. as villain Calvin Johnson / The Doctor.
 In 2015, he voiced Riley Anderson's father in the Pixar animated feature Inside Out.
 In January 2015, it was announced that MacLachlan would return as Special Agent Dale Cooper for the new limited television series Twin Peaks: The Return, which debuted on May 21, 2017.
+He received a Saturn Award for his performance.
 In an interview, MacLachlan said he doesn't understand all of Twin Peaks, and that fans understand it much more than him.

 In 2018, MacLachlan starred as Isaac Izard, the main antagonist in the fantasy-horror family film The House with a Clock in its Walls.
 In 2019, he appeared as a team owner in Steven Soderbergh's High Flying Bird which was shot entirely on the iPhone 8.
 Later that year, he co-starred in Carol's Second Act, from the writers of Booksmart.
 The series was canceled in 2020.

 At the 11th Annual Governors Awards, held on October 27, 2019, MacLachlan and his Blue Velvet co-star Laura Dern paid tribute to their friend and collaborator David Lynch, who received an Academy Honorary Award for his work.